Hurve-en/CITA-CBA/coffee-business-analysis/README.md

 ## 🚀 Deployment

-### Deploy to Vercel (Recommended)
+We recommend Vercel—it's free for small projects and works great with Next.js:

-1. Push code to GitHub
+1. Push your code to GitHub
 2. Go to [vercel.com](https://vercel.com)
-3. Sign up with GitHub
-4. Click "New Project"
-5. Import your repository
+3. Connect your repository
-6. Add `DATABASE_URL` environment variable
+4. Add your `DATABASE_URL` environment variable
-7. Click "Deploy"
+5. Click deploy

-Our site will be live at: `https://your-project.vercel.app`
+Done.
+Your site is live.

 ---